Children's groups

 Museum of Resistance and Deportation

-As the exhibition rooms can't accommodate a whole class, the museum offers you a workshop tour supervised by two mediators: while the1st group tours the museum, the second takes part in a workshop.
+As the exhibition rooms cannot accommodate an entire class, the museum offers a workshop tour led by two mediators: while thefirst group tours the museum, the second participates in a workshop.

-Visit: discover the treasure trove of the museum's collections, the deported art collection, and immerse yourself in the daily lives of these artists who drew at the risk of their lives.
+Visit: Discover the museum's treasure trove of collections, the art collection from deportation, and immerse yourself in the daily lives of these artists who drew at the risk of their lives.

-Workshop: why did some deportees draw in Nazi camps and prisons?
+Workshop: Why did some deportees draw in Nazi prisons and camps?
 How did they manage to find the necessary materials?
-An opportunity to ask questions about these drawings, so essential to understanding history.
+This is an opportunity to reflect on these drawings, which are so essential to understanding history.

 Group size: 1 class divided into 2 groups (up to 18 students per group)